-The tennis courts again saw heavy usage through the summer and autumn months.
-There were 4,485 bookings in the period and 887 advance cancellations, allowing others to book vacated slots.
-The courts were booked for 68% of the total annual time available.
+The tennis courts again saw heavy usage through the summer and autumn months, although poor summer weather affected overall use, compared with the previous year.
+There were 4243 bookings in the year (2022/23: 4,485 bookings) in the period and 765 advance cancellations, allowing others to book vacated slots.
+The courts were booked for approximately 71% of the useable time available.
+Following representations from players, we have instituted a new booking and access system for the courts for 2024/25, to prevent misuse and maximise availability.